 So with every media story we get, with every huge rally we organize, with every piece of pro-privatization legislation we defeat, these water corporations and government officials doing their bidding dig in harder.
 They escalate their intimidation, engage in secret dealings, and do their best to undermine our work.

-Corporate Accountability has a goal of raising $10,000 for ERA’s work to challenge corporate control of water by the end of June.
+Corporate Accountability has a goal of raising $79,000 for ERA’s campaign to challenge corporate control of water by December 10.
 Will you give today to help meet that goal?
 Your donation will come to ERA right away.